endaaman/tym/README.md

 # tym

-`tym` is a tiny VTE-based terminal emulator written in C and configurable by lua.
+`tym` is a tiny VTE-based terminal emulator, which is written in C and configurable by lua.

 ## Motivation

 [`termite`](https://github.com/thestinger/termite) is very good but `vte-ng` is conflict with `vte` and its slection mode feature is not needed for me because tmux has almost same (or a bit better) one.

-So I want a terminal emulator which is
+Thus I want a terminal emulator that is

 - original VTE-based
 - configurable with text file, which can be managed by personal so called `dotfiles` repository like [this](https://github.com/endaaman/dotfiles)